Hydraulic Fracturing for Natural Gas and Oil Development

 In 2011, IEHN and the Interfaith Center on Corporate Responsibility published Extracting the Facts: An Investor Guide to Disclosing Risks from Hydraulic Fracturing Operations.
 The guidelines identify core management goals, best management practices and key performance indicators for reducing the risks of hydraulic fracturing activities and assessing progress in doing so.
 The guidelines earned support from investment managers and advisors responsible for $1.3 trillion in assets in North America, Europe, and Australia.

 In 2013, IEHN and As You Sow, Boston Common Asset Management, and Green Century Capital Management published Disclosing the Facts: Transparency and Risk in Hydraulic Fracturing Operations.
 This scorecard, based on Extracting the Facts, rated the disclosure practices of 24 companies and highlighted leading practices in certain areas.
 In 2014, IEHN and these same partners published an updated version of Disclosing the Facts, rating 30 companies.
 IEHN, As You Sow and Boston Common Asset Management collaborated on additional updates in 2015 and 2016.
+The 2017 edition produced by As You Sow, Boston Common Asset Management and IEHN focused solely on management of methane emissions, reflecting growing investor interest in reducing companies' impact on global climate change.

 The following resources address key issues in the controversy over shale energy development: